 Windows developers could probably refine the feature a bit more to make it easier on users.
 The one issue that people have that we hear a lot about is they understand what it’s supposed to do, but they just can’t get the windows to snap.
 What is likely happening if you are clicking and dragging and you have Aero Snap turned on from the Settings, but it isn’t snapping as you need to keep dragging the window further off the screen.
 For example, if you have a relatively small (“normal” sized) File Explorer window open, and you’re dragging it trying to get it to snap, keep dragging it so far off the screen that only about half of the File Explorer window is showing and you’ll then see the chance to snap it.

-How to Turn On on Off Aero Snap in Settings App in Windows 10
+How to Turn On/Off Aero Snap in Settings App

 The Aero Snap feature should be turned on by default.
 But if it has been turned off and you need it back on again, you can do that from the Settings application.
 To get started, click on the “Start” menu followed by the “Settings” in the Start menu’s left pane.